linera-io/linera-protocol/CLI.md

 ## `linera query-validators`

 Show the current set of validators for a chain.
-Also print some information about the given chain while we are it
+Also print some information about the given chain while we are at it

 **Usage:** `linera query-validators [CHAIN_ID]`